jeff-hykin/code-eol/README.md

 ### What is this?
-This extension display EOL (new line) characters, similar to Atom or Notepad++ are able to.
+This extension displays EOL (new line) characters, similar to Atom or Notepad++ are able to.

 ### Settings
 In vs code settings you can add: